Cycling on CBS: Paris–Roubaix

 CBS began covering Paris–Roubaix in 1984 and continued on through 1988, when the coverage like with the Tour de France moved over to ABC.
 Theo de Rooij, a Dutchman, had been in a promising position to win the 1985 race but had then crashed, losing his chance of winning.
 Covered in mud, he offered his thoughts on the race to John Tesh after the race:

 "It's a bollocks, this race!” said de Rooij.
 "You're working like an animal, you don't have time to piss, you wet your pants.
 You're riding in mud like this, you're slipping ... it’s a pile of shit".

 When then asked if he would start the race again, de Rooij replied:

 "Sure, it's the most beautiful race in the world!”

 Tour DuPont

-In 1991, CBS succeeded NBC in provided broadcast network coverage of the Tour DuPont.
+In 1991, CBS succeeded NBC in providing broadcast network coverage of the Tour DuPont.
 While ESPN would provide daily, 30-minute long recaps each weeknight, CBS would provide their coverage on May 12 and May 19 as part of CBS Sports Sunday.
 The following year, CBS again provided two weeks worth of coverage, this time on May 10 and May 17 on 3 p.m. and 4:30 p.m.
 Eastern time respectively.
 Jim Gray anchored the broadcasts alongside Phil Liggett and James Brown.
 By 1994, when CBS Sports Sunday was now branded as Eye on Sports, CBS devoted at least two hours to the finale on May 15.
 James Brown once again helped anchor the coverage.